Polymer is a generic term that applies to large human-made molecules built out of a repetitive chain of atoms. Flocculants are a type of polymer.

 Flocculants cause all of the fine suspended material in your dirty water to fall to the bottom of the first pond immediately.
 This settling will generally happen within 30 feet of the discharge pipe going to the pond.
 Only clean water will typically leave the first pond; hence you can shut down any additional ponds, reducing your overall water treatment footprint.

 The solids are also far more concentrated and compacted and, therefore, easier to move.
 When you clean the pond with a backhoe, you will get a larger bucket of material with each scoop, and the mud will dry out more quickly than un-flocculated mud.

 Flocculants vary in a few key ways, including their molecular weight and the frequency of bond sites.
-In order to isolate the top performing chemistry it is imperative that a thorough jar test be performed.
+To isolate the top-performing chemistry, a thorough jar test must be performed.
 Clearwater Industries performs this testing free of charge.
-Further information about this can be found on the “Services” page.
-Once we have identified the top performing polymer(s), we provide a private video link showing the chemistry settling out the solids in real time.
+Once we have identified the top-performing polymer(s), we provide a private video link showing the chemistry settling out the solids in real-time.

 Water clarifiers provide far greater control over your water treatment process.
 They can eliminate the need for settling ponds altogether, distilling the entire water clarification cycle into one highly reliable installation.
 Clarifiers vastly reduce the footprint required for water clarification and result in sludge with upwards of 65% solids by weight.
-This discharged material is then moved to it’s final resting place, eliminating the need for additional handling.
-Over 90% of the water fed into the clarifier is returned to process for reuse.
+This discharged material is then moved to its final resting place, eliminating the need for additional handling.
+Over 90% of the water fed into the clarifier returns to the process for reuse.

-We will perform comprehensive jar testing, isolate the top performing chemistry, and provide you actionable information in the form of a private video link of our results.
+We will perform comprehensive jar testing, isolate the top-performing chemistry, and provide you with actionable information in the form of a private video link of our results.